-The CTMRD program provides benefits to three distinct groups among water users and property owners.
-These include the Water Users Benefit Group and two Contaminated Area Benefit Groups.
+The presence of the CTMRD program provides benefits to three distinct groups among water-using property owners.
+These include the Water Users Benefit Group and two Contaminated Area Benefit Groups (residential and non-residential).
 A map showing the distribution of these benefit groups is included as Attachment 4.

-The Water Users Benefit Group (Group A) includes water-using parcels that receive wholesale or retail water service from water purveyors with groundwater wells located inside the contaminant boundary.
-TMWA has groundwater wells within the contaminant boundary.
-The Water Users Benefit Group includes that portion of the TMWA retail and wholesale service area that is contiguous with the wells located in the contaminant boundary.
-The primary benefit for this group is continuing to receive drinking water that meets the regulatory standards for PCE.
-These water users pay a fee based on annual water use, as has been the case since 1998.
-Water using parcel owners in this benefit group are assessed a fee based on annual water use.
+The Water Users Benefit Group (Group A) includes water-using parcels that receive wholesale or retail water service from TMWA.
+The primary benefit for this group is receiving drinking water that meets the regulatory standards for PCE.
+These water-using property owners in this benefit group are assessed a fee based on annual water use, as has been the case since 1998.

-The two Contaminant Area Benefit Groups include water-using parcels located where PCE contaminated groundwater (that can't be attributed to a responsible party) is known to exist.
+The two Contaminant Area Benefit Groups include water-using parcels located where legacy PCE contaminated groundwater is known to exist.
 The Contaminant Area Benefit Groups include all water-using parcels inside the Contaminant Boundary as shown in Attachment 4.
-The Contaminant Boundary includes much of the historical commercial and industrial districts located along or near the Virginia Street and old Highway 40 corridors.
+The Contaminant Boundary includes much of the area where historical commercial and industrial activities occurred along or near the Virginia Street and old Highway 40 corridors.
 The Contaminant Area Benefit Groups include a Residential Benefit Group and a Non-residential Benefit Group.

-Contaminant Boundary Residential Benefit Group (Group B) - This group consists of the owners of water using residential parcels within the contaminant boundary.
+Contaminant Boundary Residential Benefit Group (Group B) - This group consists of the owners of water-using residential parcels within the contaminant boundary.
 The primary benefits received by this group are: